-All elements are stored in alphabetic order in the files, however it makes more sense to present the elements in another structure which better reflects the meaning.
-The actual order of the objects in the files, and order of entries inside an object section, is irrelevant.
+All elements are stored in alphabetic order in the files, however it makes more sense to present the elements in another sequence which better reflects the meaning.
+The actual order of the objects in the files, and order of entries inside an object section, is irrelevant, but in case of duplicate entries the later entry is used.

-D.2.1 File ssystem\major.ini
+D.2.1 File ssystem_major.ini